jayashz/expense-tracker/Readme.md

 ```bash
 s
 ```
-Step 6: to run on ios or android
+Step 6: to run on ios or android simulator.
+Or scan the qr with your device using expo go.
 ```bash
 i
 a